 6. Smoke Detector

 You might have this life-saving device installed in your home and office.
-Do you know the first adjustable smoke detector was invented by NASA?
-The aim was to let astronauts know if there is fire or toxic gases in the air.
+Did you know NASA invented the first adjustable smoke detector?

 5. Ventricular Assist Device